MBCProject/mbc-markdown/yfaq/README.md

 * **Labeled data sets for malware research**: Using MBC to label malware samples provides a collection of malware meeting chosen criteria that can support research (e.g., assessment of tool effectiveness, similarity analysis).
 * **Malware analysis support**: MBC's set of identified, organized behaviors helps an analyst know what to look for, informing the malware analysis process.

+### What does it mean to map a malware analysis report to MBC? ###

+Malware analysis reports contain information about a malware's behaviors, but the information is in text and not standardized.
+Mapping a report entails interpreting the sentences to identify the associated MBC behaviors and ATT&CK techniques.

+Most of the content in the MBC malware [corpus](../xample-malware) came from mapping malware analysis reports.
+Please see [Kovter](../xample-malware/kovter.md) and [Poison Ivy](../xample-malware/poison-ivy.md) as good examples of report mappings.

+### Are there any tips for successful report mappings? ###
+While building the malware corpus, the MBC team compiled the following tips for mapping malware analysis reports to MBC and ATT&CK.

+* Review ATT&CK and MBC content to become familiar with options for mapping.
+The MBC review should include micro-behaviors.
+* If a malware analysis report contains explicit mappings to ATT&CK techniques, start by reviewing and validating them.
+We found it was easier to validate ATT&CK mappings before identifying unmapped behaviors because it allowed one to get an overview of the behaviors before getting into the details.
+* Check whether an ATT&CK technique has been enhanced in MBC and if so, update the mapping to reflect the MBC identifier.
+* If a report does not explicitly reference ATT&CK techniques, it’s still easier to consider ATT&CK mappings before MBC mappings because ATT&CK techniques are generally higher level than MBC behaviors.
+* The ATT&CK Powered Suit  browser extension is useful for quickly finding potential ATT&CK techniques.
+* The MBC matrix  is useful for identifying MBC behaviors and methods even though it doesn’t have search capabilities.
+* If the mapping of a behavior is unclear, mark it for further contemplation and move on.
+An uncertain mapping often becomes clearer later in the process.
+* Analysis reports often contain initial compromise information that is out of scope of MBC (i.e., activity beyond the malware code).

+### What are objectives? ###
+**Objectives** correspond to the intentions behind malware behaviors.
+For example, malware may use [Hooking](../credential-access/hooking.md) (behavior) to load and execute code within the context of another process either to hide its execution (defense evasion objective), to gain elevated privileges (privilege escalation objective), or to access the process's memory (credential access objective).

-### How should information in the Methods section be used? ###
+### How should methods be used? ###

-Methods are variations of behaviors and are provided to help explain behaviors.
+**Methods** are variations of behaviors and are provided to help explain behaviors.
 Although it would be hard to enumerate all methods associated with a behavior, our aim is to define those most commonly used by malware.
 Methods may be referenced in analyses as a refinement of behaviors.

+### What are micro-behaviors? ###

+**Micro-behaviors** are low-level malware behaviors that support other objectives and behaviors.

 ### When should micro-behaviors be used? ###

 Micro-behaviors should be used when context isn’t clear but there is value in capturing basic mechanics.
 For example, a behavior of “write and execute a file” can ideally map to [Execution::Install Additional Program](../execution/install-additional-program.md), but if the context isn't clear, the behaviors can be captured as [File System::Create File](../micro-behaviors/file-system/create-file.md) and [Process::Create Process](../micro-behaviors/process/create-process.md).

-### Can MBC behaviors be used without MBC objectives?
-Can objectives be used without behaviors?
-Or must objectives and behaviors be specified in pairs?
-Can methods be used alone? ###
+### Do objectives and behaviors have to be specified in pairs?
+Can MBC behaviors be used without MBC objectives?
+Can objectives be used without behaviors? ###

-Objectives correspond to the intentions behind malware behaviors.
-For example, malware may use [Hooking](../credential-access/hooking.md) (behavior) to load and execute code within the context of another process either to hide its execution (defense evasion objective), to gain elevated privileges (privilege escalation objective), or to access the process's memory (credential access objective).
+Objectives and behaviors do not need to be specified in pairs.
 Because it's not always possible to know intent, MBC behaviors can be used without objectives.
 For example, automated sandbox analysis may indicate hooking behavior without corresponding information on intent, in which case objectives might not be specified; alternatively, *all* objectives associated with a behavior might be noted.

 If lower level behaviors are not known, it may be appropriate to only reference an MBC objective.
 For example, if a sandbox reports that a malware sample exhibits "self-defense" with no other details, the information is best captured by the Defense Evasion objective, without specifying any specific behaviors.

+### Can methods be used alone? ###

 Because methods are specific to a behavior, they're always associated with a behavior and aren’t used on their own.